About the Inquiry

 Please see our Evidence section below to link to our Phase Two call for views and details on how to submit your views.

-Following the Phase Two call for views there will be a series of evidence sessions with individuals representing the following areas coming as witnesses:
+Following the Phase Two call for views there was a series of evidence sessions with individuals representing the following areas attending as witnesses:

 24 September 2019